-Council guarantees to achieve an equal 6th salary ranking within the reference group of councils comprising, Port Adelaide Enfield, Mount Barker, Unley, Holdfast Bay, Salisbury, Playford, Adelaide City, Adelaide Hills, Onkaparinga, Tea Tree Gully, Norwood Payneham & St Peters, West Torrens, Burnside, Charles Sturt and Mitcham subject to the following:
+Council guarantees to achieve an equal 6th wage ranking within the reference group of councils comprising, Port Adelaide Enfield, Mount Barker, Unley, Holdfast Bay, Salisbury, Playford, Adelaide City, Adelaide Hills, Onkaparinga, Tea Tree Gully, Norwood Payneham & St Peters, West Torrens, Burnside, Charles Sturt and Mitcham subject to the following:

-- The WCC will undertake a review of the reference group of councils in May of 2013 and 2014 to review actual data on wage rates that are effective as at the 1st July of the respective review year. - The annual review will be made against Level 5 Step 3 on total cash per annum (base salary and bonus) to ensure that any council whose agreement expired on 30th June in that year or earlier but was not finalised until after 1st July in that year is incorporated into the wage comparison effective from July for that year.

-Where a reference group council has adopted a modified wage/classification structure the WCC will ensure it identifies the translation process undertaken by that council to confirm the appropriate comparable Level 5 Step 3 wage rate.
+- Equal 6th ranking will be determined using wage rates for Level 5 Step 3 on total cash per annum (base salary and bonus) that are effective from the first full pay period occurring in July of the year of comparison. - The WCC will undertake a review of the reference group of councils in May of 2015, 2016 and 2017 to review actual data on wage rates that are effective as at the first full pay period occurring in July of the respective review year. - The annual review will be undertaken to ensure that any council whose agreement expired on 30th June in that year or earlier but was not finalised until after the first full pay period occurring in July in that year is incorporated into the wage comparison effective from the first full pay period occurring in July for that year. - Where a reference group council has adopted a modified wage/classification structure the WCC will ensure it identifies the translation process undertaken by that council to confirm the appropriate comparable Level 5 Step 3 wage rate.
 Where agreement cannot be reached as to the appropriate comparable Level 5 Step 3 wage rate, that council shall not be included in the annual review process.

-If upon review Council is ranked less than equal 6th an adjustment to base wage rates applied retrospectively to 1st July in the year of review shall be made to achieve an equal 6th ranking.
+If upon review Council is ranked less than equal 6th rank, an adjustment to base wage rates applied retrospectively to the first full pay period occurring on or after 1st July in the year of review shall be made to achieve an equal 6th ranking.